richmahn/en_tn/job/14/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers, or songs.
-The ULB and many other English translations indent the lines of this chapter, which is an extended quotation.
+The ULB indents the lines of this chapter because it is a poem.
 This chapter is a continuation of Job's claim of righteousness being presented to Yahweh.
 It also has an abrupt shift in tone.
 Rather than being hopeful, Job laments.
 (See: [[rc://en/tw/dict/bible/kt/righteous]] and [[rc://en/tw/dict/bible/kt/lament]])

 #### Special concepts in this chapter ####